 Syntax Description source-ip-address Specify the IP address of the source switch as a 32-bit quantity in dotted-decimal format. destination-ip-address Specify the IP address of the destination switch as a 32-bit quantity in dotted-decimal format. source-hostname Specify the IP hostname of the source switch. destination-hostname Specify the IP hostname of the destination switch. detail (Optional) Specify that detailed information appears.
 Defaults There is no default.
 Command Modes Privileged EXEC Command History Release Modification 12.2(40)EX2 This command was introduced.
 Usage Guidelines For Layer 2 traceroute to switches in the network. function properly, Cisco Discovery Protocol (CDP) must be enabled on all the Do not disable CDP. n device in the Layer 2 path that does not support Layer 2 traceroute, the switch 2 trace queries and lets them time out.
-The maximum number of hops identified in the path is ten.
-The traceroute mac ip command output shows the Layer 2 path when the specified source and destination IP addresses are in the same subnet.
-When you specify the IP addresses, the switch uses Address Resolution Protocol (ARP) to associate the IP addresses with the corresponding MAC addresses and the VLAN IDs. • If an ARP entry exists for the specified IP address, the switch uses the associated MAC address and identifies the physical path. • not exist, the switch sends an ARP query and tries to resolve the IP address. st be in the same subnet.
+The maximum number of hops identified in the path is ten. destination IP addresses a ommand output shows the Layer 2 path when the specified source and are in the same subnet.
+When you specify the IP addresses, the switch uses col (ARP) to associate the IP addresses with the corresponding MAC addresses • If an ARP entry exist identifies the physica s for the specified IP address, the switch uses the associated MAC address and l path. not exist, the switch sends an ARP query and tries to resolve the IP address. st be in the same subnet.
 If the IP address is not resolved, the path is not or message appears.